 Module 3.
 Access to information, public participation and access to justice (including alternative dispute resolution mechanisms and public interest litigation), judicial review, and constitutional questions in environmental matters.

 Module 4.
 Environmental enforcement from prosecution and defence perspectives, including criminal ones.

 Module 5.
-Provision of anticipatory continuing legal advice on corporate compliance issues to clients, covering issues such as: obligations relating to prior consultation, the importance of social licences to operate, protecting the traditional knowledge of indigenous communities and land acquisition, requests for permits and licences, carrying out EIAs, requests for authorizations, reporting and disclosure obligations, corporate social responsibility, green supply chains, and all other matters related to ensuring ongoing compliance with environmental law.
+Provision of anticipatory continuing legal advice on corporate compliance issues to clients, covering issues such as: obligations relating to prior consultation, the importance of social licences to operate, protecting the traditional knowledge of indigenous communities and land acquisition, requests for permits and licences, carrying out environmental impact assessments (EIAs), requests for authorisations, reporting and disclosure obligations, corporate social responsibility, green supply chains, and all other matters related to ensuring ongoing compliance with environmental law.

 Module 6.
-Technical training on the key aspects of physics, chemistry, biology, and geology relevant to environmental law practitioners (e.g. terminology related to energy sources, energy technologies, sources of pollution, toxicity, exposure assessment, margins of safety, risk assessment, pollution modeling instruments and measures).
+Technical training on the key aspects of physics, chemistry, biology, and geology relevant to environmental law practitioners (eg, terminology related to energy sources, energy technologies, sources of pollution, toxicity, exposure assessment, margins of safety, risk assessment, pollution modeling instruments and measures).

 III.
-How to Implement the Curriculum
+How to implement the Model Curriculum

-While the United Nations Environment Programme and the International Bar Association agreed to produce a framework model curriculum on environmental law for practitioners that can be proposed to bar associations throughout the world as the basis from which to develop and execute programs adapted to national and local circumstances, it was agreed that it would be helpful if UNEP and the IBA were to conduct a few pilot projects, in collaboration with national bar associations, to learn useful lessons that may be incorporated more broadly.
+While the IBA and UNEP agreed to produce this Model Curriculum for practitioners that can be proposed to bar associations throughout the world as the basis from which to develop and execute programmes adapted to national and local circumstances, it was agreed that it would be helpful if the IBA and UNEP were to conduct a few pilot projects, in collaboration with national bar associations, to learn useful lessons that may be incorporated more broadly.

 To that end, the details of the pilot projects will need to be developed, and will include the following elements as a bare minimum:

-- Course structure and content in detail.
+- course structure and content in detail;

-- Course format (face to face, online, or a combination of the two).
+- course format (face-to-face, online, or a combination of the two);

-- Timing of the pilot.
+- timing of the pilot;

-- Faculty composition.

-- Teaching methodologies.
+- faculty composition;

+- teaching methodologies; and

-- Evaluation system.
+- evaluation system.

-In addition, the national bars will adapt the content of the framework model curriculum to each specific jurisdiction.
-They will need to develop the format of the program in detail, as well as its evaluation mechanism, estimate pricing, and establish a timeline to run the programs.
+In addition, the national bars will adapt the content of the Model Curriculum to each specific jurisdiction.
+They will need to develop the format of the programme in detail, as well as its evaluation mechanism, estimate pricing, and establish a timeline to run the programmes.
 In doing this, they may count on the full support of the IBA and UNEP, within the boundaries of their technical capacity.
 They may also reach out to universities for further content and technical support.